 Customize entity relationship metadata

 Entity relationships define the ways that entity records can be associated with records of other entities or the same entity.
 Creating new entity relationships creates new table relationships in the database.
 Use entity relationships to define specific associations that are frequently used to associate records for reports or in the user interface.
 Once a relationship exists, you can associate and disassociate records based on the relationship using the Associate and Disassociate methods.
-For more information, see Actions on Entity Records.
+More information: Actions on entity records

 For relationships between individual records that are less formal and more flexible, see Connection entities.